At Stillwater Equine Veterinary Clinic, our surgeon can perform a variety of elective orthopedic and soft tissue surgeries.

 • Neurectomy

 A neurectomy is a procedure where the surgeon removes part of a nerve.
 This procedure is most commonly performed for chronic conditions of the foot.
+Removing part of the nerve can alleviate pain for anywhere from 6 months to many years.

 Standing vs. Traditional Surgery